SyojirouHaraguchiJapan/Arduino_STM32-How-to-handle-Fault/README.md

 # Arduino_STM32 How to handle Fault
 ## 1. Abstruct
- Arduino_STM32 library is based on  Leaflabs Maple_mini board and hardware.
+ Arduino_STM32 library is based on  Leaflabs Maple_mini board.
  And on-board ERROR_LED connected to PB1.
  So, libmaple library support this ERROR_LED as default.
 ## 2. Fault support